pammacdotnet/TypstPaper/paper.typ

     ))],
   //image("mileva all.jpg"),
 ) <fig:mileva>
+Packages are typically stored in a directory hierarchy following the pattern `{namespace}/{name}/{version}` and can be imported into Typst documents using the syntax `#import "@{namespace}/{name}:{version}"`.
+For local development or experimentation, packages can be placed in designated local data directories, making them accessible without publishing to the shared repository.
+The `@preview` namespace in Typst serves as a dedicated space for community-contributed packages that are in early or experimental stages.
+These packages are hosted in the Typst package repository.

 == Web technologies <sec:wasm>
 As introduced in @sec:computed, Typst leverages WebAssembly (WASM) to enable its core functionalities to run efficiently in web environments @Haas17.
 This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
 By compiling its Rust-based codebase to WASM, Typst ensures consistent performance across different platforms without the need for native installations.
 This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.